zehramert/WebScraping/README.md

 ### Overview

 This project is a Python-based web scraper designed to collect event details from LinkedIn, Conference Index and Eventbrite.
 It extracts information such as the event title, date, location and a link to the event and filters the event based on user's needs.
-The scraped data is saved in a msrkdown file and can be used for further analysis or integration into other tools.
+The scraped data is saved in a markdown file and can be used for further analysis or integration into other tools.

 ### Features